1amASK/say-my-name/README.md

 # What does it do?

->This is a Python script which prompts and forces the user to input the name 'Heisenberg'.
+>This is a Python script which prompts the user until the name 'Heisenberg' is inputted.

 ## Personal Info